Jaycoder7/Jyotil-s-Website/site/content/products/_index.md

     - image: /img/website.png
       text: >
         Another project I did is make websites for my internship.
 I made 4 websites total.
 2 are one page redirects to zoom links with some information.
 The other 2 are the         main website they currently use and the development website used for testing and running the website.
 This experience helped me learn a lot and expanded my                  knowledge a lot.
 I learned to build websites and how to manage websites.
-    - image: /img/illustrations-meeting-space.svg
-      text: >
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
 ---